Looking to meet a need for counselling in your context?

 PRT 800 Learning Portfolio and Interview

-** With permission of the program coordinator, a student with sufficient background in theology may replace this course with one course in history or theology.
+* With permission of the program coordinator, a student with sufficient background in New Testament, Old Testament or Theology may replace the specified course with an elective from the respective discipline.

 ** Students must have taken CO 603, CO 703 and CO 705 before taking CO 790.
 Please contact Academic Services to register for CO 790 Counselling Practicum I.